bartvanhoey/AbpApiConsumedByXamarin/README.md

 In this article I will explain **how to consume an ABP Framework API with Xamarin.Forms**.

+The article is a complete rewrite of an older article that you can find here [here](https://github.com/bartvanhoey/AbpApiConsumedByXamarin/blob/main/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms_old.md).

 ## Source Code

 The sample application has been developed with Blazor as UI framework and SQL Server as database provider.